TheAlgorithms/Python/project_euler/README.md

 Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Project Euler is ideal for mathematicians who are learning to code.

-Here the efficiency of your code is also checked.
-I've tried to provide all the best possible solutions.

-For description of the problem statements, kindly visit https://projecteuler.net/show=all
+The solutions will be checked by our [automated testing on Travis CI](https://travis-ci.com/github/TheAlgorithms/Python/pull_requests) with the help of [this script](https://github.com/TheAlgorithms/Python/blob/master/project_euler/validate_solutions.py).
+The efficiency of your code is also checked.
+You can view the top 10 slowest solutions on Travis CI logs and open a pull request to improve those solutions.

 ## Solution Guidelines